Health & Safety

 Many children come to Camp with severe or life-threatening allergies.
 To ensure that Camp is a safe environment for all Wenonah campers, both the Summer Camp program and Centre for Outdoor Education are designated as “nut aware”.

 All food served through the kitchen and on outtrips is carefully screened to ensure it does not contain nuts nor nut products.
 We strongly urge families not to send any food products with their camper, and we do not permit any nuts or nut products to be brought into Camp.
-In such case that a product does contain nuts or traces of nuts, it will be removed immediately from the Camp property.
+If a product comes into Camp that does contain nuts or traces of nuts, it will be removed immediately from the property.

-We are proud to partner with the Melanoma Network of Canada to encourage campers, POLARIS/WCITs, and staff members to learn about sun safety while at Camp.
+We are proud to partner with the Melanoma Network of Canada to encourage campers, ROOTS/POLARIS/WCITs, and staff members to learn about sun safety while at Camp.

 We are a Sun Aware Certified Camp.
 This means that we follow guidelines for implementing best practices for sun safety at Camp.
 Wenonah is one of the overnight and day camps in Ontario that have participated in the Sun Aware Camp Challenge.